 There is a paved path and stairs which will take you from the beach to the top, where you will find a large cross, which was installed in 1900.
 This is the ideal spot to come for stunning views of both the sunrise (over the town) and sunset (over the sea and distant hills), with vast 360 views of the mountains, town, & sea.

-Peñones del Santo is located along the coast just below San Miguel Castle, between San Cristobal Beach and the Paseo del Altillo.
+You can find the Peñones del Santo is located along the coast just below San Miguel Castle.
+It is the rock out cropping just between San Cristobal Beach and the Paseo del Altillo.
 There is limited pay parking available along the beach, so it is easiest to walk from any location in town.
 No matter where you are staying in town, you will be able to access Peñones del Santo.
 If you are walking through old town to the Paseo del Altillo, it will be to your right along the beach.
 If you are coming from Avenida Europa or San Cristobal Beach, it will be to your left.
+Enjoy your time on playa San Cristobal Almuñécar!
+The gates are usually open from 08:00 – 22:00 each day.

 This is free and open each day.
 It is great to pair this with a pizza from Farinel.
 You can order your pizza to take with you and eat atop Peñones del Santo or stop by after sunset.

 If you would like to make a full day of it, you can start by visiting the Lori Sexi Bird Sanctuary, pick up some locally made crafts in a quick five minute walk over to Majuelo Park, where you will also see the ancient Fish Salting Factory.
-Just up the hill you will also be able to visit San Miguel Castle and the Archaeological Museum – Cueva de Siete Palacios.
+Just up the hill you will also be able to visit Castillo de San Miguel.
+With ticket purchase you can also visit the Archaeological Museum – Cueva de Siete Palacios.